Psychotherapy and Hypnotherapy for Bruxism in Oxford, Abingdon and Bampton

 Case study in using hypnotherapy for Bruxism

 He cited that in 2000 Simon and Lewis had conducted some experiments using biofeedback and comparing against hypnosis.
-They discovered patients treated with hypnosis showed an average 27% decrease in pain scores, They also discussed evidence “indicating that a carefully constructed hypnotic induction with posthypnotic suggestions for symptom control would be more effective than general relaxation.”
+They discovered patients treated with hypnosis showed an average 27% decrease in pain scores.
+As a result, they discussed evidence “indicating that a carefully constructed hypnotic induction with posthypnotic suggestions for symptom control would be more effective than general relaxation.”

-If you clench your teeth and you have dental problems, aching jaw and/or headaches then hypnotherapy can help – call me on 07508 658934 to book a consultation in Oxford, Abingdon, or Bampton, and we can take it from there.
+If you clench your teeth and you have dental problems, aching jaw and/or headaches then hypnotherapy can help.
+Call me on 07508 658934 to book a consultation in Oxford, Abingdon, or Bampton, and we can take it from there.
+Also see Anxiety

 Penny Ling is a widely experienced hypnotherapist who has worked with everyone from top executives to stroke victims since 2007.
 She has been editor of Hypnotherapy Today Magazine and is a supervisor and mentor for members of the AfSFH and NCH.